Regularized brain reading with shrinkage and smoothing: Results

 \section{Results}

-Our main findings are as follows: Using cross-validation to pick tuning parameters separately for each voxel, \begin{enumerate} \item Regularization offers small but real gains in forward prediction; \item Regularization does not seem to offer improvement in reverse prediction at the individual voxel level, or whole-brain reverse inference; \item All forms of regularization work about equally well for prediction; \item Regularization succeeds in making parameter estimates more precise; \item The spatial pattern of regularization is highly informative: voxels which unregularized OLS is least accurate are precisely the ones which are more heavily smoothed or regularized under cross-validation. \end{enumerate} We explain these points in turn.
+Our main findings are as follows: using cross-validation to pick tuning parameters separately for each voxel: \begin{longlist}[2.] \item[1.]
+Regularization offers small but real gains in forward prediction; \item[2.]
+Regularization does not seem to offer improvement in reverse prediction at the individual voxel level, or whole-brain reverse inference; \item[3.]
+All forms of regularization work about equally well for prediction; \item[4.]
+Regularization succeeds in making parameter estimates more precise; \item[5.]
+The spatial pattern of regularization is highly informative: voxels where unregularized OLS is least accurate are precisely the ones which are more heavily smoothed or regularized under cross-validation. \end{longlist} We explain these points in turn.